Te āhua o ā mātou mahi How we operate

 Papatoetoe 071022 Karakia 5437

-Eke Panuku facilitates a shared vision and urban regeneration plan for each location, leading an integrated council group response, coordinating partner, stakeholder and community input.
-We then manage the regeneration process from strategy through to construction.
+Eke Panuku facilitates a shared vision and urban regeneration plan for each location, leading an integrated council group response, while coordinating partner, stakeholder and community input.
+It then manages the regeneration process from strategy through to construction.

 Commercial strategy lever